 temporary insurance policies usually offer comprehensive cover, so if there’s an accident you will be paid out for damage to the vehicle you are driving as well as any other vehicles involved

 Temporary cover is also a good alternative for learner drivers, as they can take out their own short-term car insurance policy on a friend’s or family member’s car while they learn — and it won’t affect the car owner’s no claims discount in the event of an accident.

-Temporary insurance policies are also great for driving a car abroad — whether you’re borrowing a car for a short break or you want to share the driving on a road trip with friends or family.
-Some short-term car insurance policies will include cover for driving in the EU (but you should check the policy details carefully to see if this is included).
+Temporary insurance policies are great for driving a car abroad — whether you’re borrowing a car for a short break or you want to share the driving on a road trip with friends or family.

-Insurers that offer short-term car insurance will usually offer cover to people between the ages of 17 and 75, but some providers will exclude those under 25 so it’s important to shop around.
+Insurers that offer short-term car insurance will usually offer cover to people between the ages of 17 and 75, but some providers will exclude those under 25 so it’s important to shop around for temporary car insurance.

 You’re likely to see more quotes if you have several years’ driving experience and a full UK licence, but there are specialist providers out there that offer temporary car insurance to those with less experience or different licence types, and other providers that cover learner drivers.

 If you have points on your driving licence, previous motoring convictions or a history of several insurance claims, you might find it difficult to get temporary insurance cover, but it’s worth shopping around as some providers will be happy to cover you.

 Some insurers will allow you to take out short-term car insurance if you live abroad, but you may have to prove your permanent address and have been previously resident in the UK.
 You may also find there are age restrictions.

 Most insurers also apply limitations on the value of the car and will usually cover drivers for cars worth up to £50,000.

 Temporary car insurance can be an affordable alternative to hiring a car.